Building an Oware Engine and a Ladder of RL Agents

 Round-robin, 100 games per pair, fixed time budgets per agent.
 The final Elo table:

-Minimax-d2 and Minimax-d4 are tied.
-That is suspicious on the face of it: d4 sees two plies further.
-But the leaf evaluator is the same crude (store delta)+0.1(seed delta)(\text{store delta}) + 0.1 \cdot (\text{seed delta}) for both, and on Oware the marginal value of two extra plies is small when the judgment is this crude. d4 sees further but doesn't judge better; the extra search depth amplifies noise in the leaf evaluator as often as it sharpens the choice.
-A real strength gap between d2 and d4 would require either a better evaluator or much deeper search (d8+).
+The first is that Minimax-d2 and Minimax-d4 land at the same Elo.
+On the face of it that should not happen: d4 sees two plies further.
+But both depths share the same crude leaf, and on Oware the marginal value of two extra plies is small when the judgment underneath is this rough. d4 sees further; it does not judge better, and the deeper search amplifies noise in the evaluator as often as it sharpens the choice.
+A real strength gap between the two would need either a better leaf eval or much deeper search (d8+).

 This is the table that determines what is actually playable in a browser:

-PPO~5 mssingle forward pass over masked logits
+| PPO | ~5 ms | single forward pass over masked logits |

 These numbers double as a UX pacing knob.
 Too fast and the player feels the agent cheated; too slow and they feel the server died.
 The agents that move in 5 ms (DQN and PPO) get an artificial 300 ms delay on the wire before their move animates, just to make the game feel like a game.
 Minimax and AlphaZero don't need it.